primesearch/mfaktc/README.txt

 Content

 0   What is mfaktc?
+1   Supported Hardware
-1   Compilation
+2   Compilation
-1.1 Compilation (Linux)
+2.1 Compilation (Linux)
-1.2 Compilation (Windows)
+2.2 Compilation (Windows)
-2   Running mfaktc (Linux)
+3   Running mfaktc (Linux)
-2.1 Running mfaktc (Windows)
+3.1 Running mfaktc (Windows)
-3   Howto get work and report results from/to the primenet server 4   Known issues
+4   Howto get work and report results from/to the primenet server 5   Known issues
-4.1 Stuff that looks like an issue but actually isn't an issue 5   Tuning
+5.1 Stuff that looks like an issue but actually isn't an issue 6   Tuning
-6   FAQ
+7   FAQ
-7   .plan
+8   .plan